5ire-org/5ire-rust-api/README.md

 * [example_get_storage](/src/examples/example_get_storage.rs): Read storage values.
 * [example_print_metadata](/src/examples/example_print_metadata.rs): Print the metadata of the node in a readable way.
 * [example_transfer](/src/examples/example_transfer.rs): Transfer tokens by using a wrapper of compose_extrinsic

-## Alternatives

-Parity offers a Rust client with similar functionality: https://github.com/paritytech/substrate-subxt

-## Acknowledgements

-The development of substrate-api-client is financed by [web3 foundation](https://web3.foundation/)'s grant programme.

-We also thank the teams at

-* [Parity Technologies](https://www.parity.io/) for building [substrate](https://github.com/paritytech/substrate) and supporting us during development.